SEKOIA-IO/documentation/docs/integration/integrations/integration_details_TEMPLATE_TO_REMOVE.md

 - **Resource**:
     - External Storage
-    - Self managed syslog forwarder
+    - Self-managed syslog forwarder

 - **Network**:
-    - Customer Inbound traffic possible opening
+    - Inbound traffic allowed
-    - Customer Outbound traffic possible opening
+    - Outbound traffic allowed

 - **Permissions**:
     - API Credentials: _TO REPLACE Minimum level of permissions needed for API key or service account._
     - Configuration Access:  _ Minimum level of permissions required for the user doing the configuration._
     - Service account permission: The service account permission needed for the configuration of the intake in the Sekoia.io product.

 ### Transport Protocol/Method